 2. Upgrade your bot to PRO-Plan

-Bots upgraded to Pro Plan can utilize the Address Extraction interaction without the need to input a Google Maps API Key.
-For Pro bots, it is the SnatchBot system that pays for Google map requests, not you.
+Bots upgraded to PRO-Plan can utilize the Collect Address interaction without the need to input a Google Maps API Key.
+For PRO-bots, it is the SnatchBot system that pays for Google map requests.

 3. Start free trial